 The purpose and nature of the business to be conducted by the Partnership shall be to (a) acquire, manage, operate, and sell the Assets and any similar assets or properties now or hereafter acquired by the Partnership and to distribute all Available Cash to owners of Partnership Interests according to their respective Percentage Interests, (b) engage directly in or enter into or form any corporation, partnership, joint venture, limited liability company or other entity or arrangement to engage indirectly in, any business activity that the General Partner approves and which lawfully may be conducted by a limited partnership organized pursuant to the Delaware Act and, in connection therewith, to exercise all of the rights and powers conferred upon the Partnership pursuant to the agreements relating to such business activity; provided, however, that the General Partner reasonably determines, as of the date of the acquisition or commencement of such activity, that the income generated by such activity is (i) "qualifying income" (as such term is defined pursuant to Section 7704 of the Code), and (ii) enhances the operations of an activity of the Partnership, and (c) raise capital through the public or private offer and sale of Partnership Securities and options, rights, warrants and appreciation rights relating to the Partnership Securities for any Partnership purpose and (d) do anything necessary or appropriate to accomplish the foregoing.
 In managing the business of the Partnership, the General Partner shall use all reasonable efforts to prevent the Partnership from realizing income that would be treated as "unrelated business taxable income" (as such term is defined in Section 512 of the Code) to a Limited Partner or Assignee that is otherwise exempt from United States federal income tax.
-The General Partner has no obligation or duty to the Partnership of any business, except as provided for in Section 7.3.
+The General Partner has no obligation or duty to the Partnership, the Limited Partners or the Assignees to propose or approve, and in its discretion may decline to propose or approve, the conduct by the Partnership of any business, except as provided for in Section 7.3.

-- 3. Amendment to Section 5.7 (Limitations on Issuance of Additional Partnership Securities).
-Section 5.7(a) is hereby amended and restated in its entirety as follows: - (a) Without approval of a Unit Majority, the Partnership shall not issue in a single transaction or group of related transactions any Partnership Securities representing Limited Partner Interests if, immediately after giving effect to such issuance, such newly issued Partnership Securities would represent over 240% of the outstanding Limited Partner Interests. - 4.
-Amendment to Section 6.3 (Requirement and Characterization of Distributions; Distributions to Record Holders).
-Section 6.3(b) is hereby amended and restated in its entirety as follows: - (b) Notwithstanding Section 6.3(a), in the event of the dissolution and liquidation of the Partnership, all receipts received during or after the Quarter in which the Liquidation Date occurs, other than from borrowings described in $(a\underline{b})(ii)$ of the definition of Available Cash, shall be applied and distributed solely in accordance with, and subject to the terms and conditions of, Section 12.4.
+3. Amendment to Section 5.7 (Limitations on Issuance of Additional Partnership Securities).
+Section 5.7(a) is hereby amended and restated in its entirety as follows:

+(a) Without approval of a Unit Majority, the Partnership shall not issue in a single transaction or group of related transactions any Partnership Securities representing Limited Partner Interests if, immediately after giving effect to such issuance, such newly issued Partnership Securities would represent over 240% of the outstanding Limited Partner Interests.

+4. Amendment to Section 6.3 (Requirement and Characterization of Distributions; Distributions to Record Holders).
+Section 6.3(b) is hereby amended and restated in its entirety as follows:

+(b) Notwithstanding Section 6.3(a), in the event of the dissolution and liquidation of the Partnership, all receipts received during or after the Quarter in which the Liquidation Date occurs, other than from borrowings described in (ab)(ii) of the definition of Available Cash, shall be applied and distributed solely in accordance with, and subject to the terms and conditions of, Section 12.4.